melillopietro/CyberDroid/README.md

 * **VMWare**
 sometimes a black screen appears, in this case it is enough to temporarily deactivate the NIC

+* **Download .ova**
+There may be problems during the download, to remedy it is advisable to use the official Sync application (https://mega.nz/sync), available for the main operating systems.

 ---
 ## :green_book:	Releases